Belle (Disney character): Voice

 Disney auditioned approximately 500 actresses for the role of Belle.
-They originally considered re-hiring Ariel's voice actress, Jodi Benson, but decided she sounded too young and American for the character they created, who they wanted to sound more like an adult woman than a girl.
-Actress and singer Paige O'Hara was performing on Broadway when she first read about Disney's then-upcoming animated film Beauty and the Beast in The New York Times.
+They originally considered rehiring Ariel's voice actress, Jodi Benson, but decided she sounded too young and American for the character they created, who they wanted to sound more like an adult woman than a girl.
+Actress Paige O'Hara was performing on Broadway when she first read about Disney's then-upcoming animated film Beauty and the Beast in The New York Times.
 O'Hara immediately booked an audition once she learned the studio was specifically recruiting Broadway talent for its female lead.
 Familiar with O'Hara's work in the Broadway musical Show Boat, Ashman had already been considering her for the part.
 O'Hara auditioned five times over the span of two weeks, first solely for casting director Albert Taveres.
 She also mailed recordings of herself singing "Heaven Help My Heart" from the musical Chess to Disney.
 At her first in-person audition, O'Hara originally spoke and sang in a higher register but the filmmaker's preferred her natural voice.
 In addition to Katzenberg and Ashman, O'Hara's last few auditions were attended by directors Kirk Wise and Gary Trousdale, producer Don Hahn, and composer Alan Menken.
 They initially listened with their eyes closed to avoid being influenced by her physical appearance.
 Wise said they were drawn to a unique hitch in O'Hara's voice that helped convince them she was equally capable delivering comedy and drama, with certain qualities that reminded them of actress Judy Garland.
 An hour after her final audition, Disney telephoned O'Hara on her birthday to inform her she had been cast.
 The actress was fairly confident she had been cast before it was official, for which she credits Ashman.
 The lyricist would later reveal to Benson that the final choice was between her and O'Hara, and explained that they ultimately chose the latter because they felt the princesses should be represented by different actors.

 Belle's voice actress, Paige O'Hara.

 Already 30 years-old by the time of her audition, O'Hara naturally imbued Belle's voice with maturity despite her character's young age, reflecting Woolverton's vision.
 In addition to sharing Belle's love of reading, O'Hara empathized with her character being ostracized by her peers due to unconventional interests, explaining, "I was into musical theater ... while people were going to Led Zeppelin concerts ...
 I had a one-track mind, and I think that Belle was like that a lot".
 The actress worked on the film on-and-off for over two years, and completed the entire script during her first day of recording.
 She identified the scene where Belle is gifted the Beast's library among the fastest she recorded due to her own love of books, "so all I had to imagine was that my husband gave me that library".